 Get started today by finding out what your house is worth.

 Cleaning, depersonalizing, decluttering, making basic repairs and adding a fresh coat of paint will help you prepare to sell your home.
 You can easily find an affordable repair person, or do it yourself.
-Once complete, you’ll feel more prepared move forward and choose a real estate agent and list and market your home for sale.
+Once complete, you’ll be prepared to move forward and with your real estate agent to market your home for sale.